Saturday March 29, 2014

-Hundreds of millions of people, businesses and governments around the world unite each year to support the largest environmental event in history – Earth Hour.
+Hundreds of millions of people, businesses and governments around the world unite each year to support this massive environmental event.

-Since joining the Earth Hour initiative in 2008, the City of Brampton has been extremely successful.
-In 2012, thanks to both residents and businesses, Brampton had a 5.9 per cent decrease in energy consumption during Earth Hour.
-This works out to 25.3 megawatt decrease – equivalent to removing 21,000 homes from the distribution system during that hour.
+Thanks to both residents and businesses, Brampton had a 2.75 per cent decrease in energy consumption during Earth Hour last year.
+This works out to a 12.5 megawatt decrease – equivalent to removing 10,400 homes from the distribution system during that hour.

 Brampton encourages residents and businesses to turn off all non-essential lights during Earth Hour.
 Energy conservation is of ever growing importance.
 Consider going beyond the hour to save energy all year round!